YouCastr

-YouCastr was a video platform that makes it easy to sell videos online.
+YouCastr was a video platform that enabled online video sales.
 The service was designed to offer video broadcasters and producers a new and different way to make money by selling live video broadcasts, on-demand video access, video downloads, and DVDs.
 The company was founded in June 2007, and was based in Cambridge, Massachusetts.
 Youcastr closed in mid-2010; and one of the founders made a post reflecting on the process of starting it and running it.

 The YouCastr Platform

 YouCastr allows content creators and owners an easy way to distribute and sell their videos.
 Content owners can broadcast live or upload videos.
 Videos can be sold as Live, On-Demand, Download, and DVDs.
 Content owners set the price for each of the options and earn 70% of all the earnings.
 Videos can be bundled into collections and sold together at a discount with On-Demand, Download, and DVD access.